Is Epsom salt good for plants? There are many reasons to use Epsom salts (magnesium sulfate) in the garden.

 Removing A Splinter – Working in the garden you can pick up a splinter when grabbing a tool handle or tree branches.
 They can be irritating, painful and very hard to remove.

-Try this… soak the affected area in 2 tbsp of epsom salt in a cup of water, this will increase the osmotic pressure of the skin and help draw the splinter out on its own accord.
+Try this… soak the affected area in 2 tbsp of epsom salts in a cup of water, this will increase the osmotic pressure of the skin and help draw the splinter out on its own accord.